MarcCG0/factory-optimization/README.md

 # Optimization in Car Factory Production

-This repository is dedicated to the ongoing development of a practice project for AP3.
 The project involves the creation of optimization algorithms, including backtracking, greedy algorithms, and metaheuristic approaches, aimed at enhancing the efficiency of production processes in car factories.

 ## Nomenclature:
 - `C`: Number of cars